A - Z of Useful Information for Parents

 In the event that a child needs to attend regular appointments during school time, parents should email the Principal to seek approval.
 As per DET policy, the process for making a decision about student absences involves a principal:

-Children are not allowed into the corridors or classrooms before school without permission.
+Students can enter the school grounds from 8:45 a.m. and can enter the corridors or classrooms after the 8:50 a.m. bell.
 Interviews with teachers should be by appointment, as teachers are usually preparing for their class before school.

 Students can access classrooms and get ready for the day